 A cowboy, gunfighter, and founding member of the Regulators during New Mexico’s Lincoln County War, Scurlock began his life as the sixth of 11 children in Tallapoosa County, Alabama.
-He was born on January 11, 1850 to Priestly Norman Scurlock and Esther Ann Brown.
+He was born on January 11, 1850, to Priestly Norman Scurlock and Esther Ann Brown.

-When he grew up, he studied medicine for a brief time in New Orleans, Louisiana where he received his nickname.
-However, when he thought he had contracted tuberculosis, he went to Mexico, hoping that it would be cured.
+When he grew up, he studied medicine briefly in New Orleans, Louisiana, where he received his nickname.
+However, when he thought he had contracted tuberculosis, he went to Mexico, hoping it would be cured.

 In 1871, Scurlock returned to the United States, where he went to work for John Chisum in Texas.
-Two years later, Doc showed his shooting skills once again when he and another cowboy, named Jack Holt, were surprised by a group of Indians.
-In the attack, Holt was killed, but Scurlock took refuge behind some rocks and after several hours of gunplay, he killed the Indian leader.
+Two years later, Doc showed his shooting skills once again when he and another cowboy named Jack Holt were surprised by a group of Indians.
+In the attack, Holt was killed, but Scurlock took refuge behind some rocks, and after several hours of gunplay, he killed the Indian leader.
 Hiding into the night, Scurlock was able to slip away, walking some 20 miles for help.

-By May 1875 Chisum had moved his operations to New Mexico, and Scurlock joined the cowboys at his ranch near Roswell.
-In September 1875, another riding partner of Scurlock’s was killed by Indians and Doc was so upset over the incident that he went to Chisum telling him he wanted to quit.
+By May 1875, Chisum had moved his operations to New Mexico, and Scurlock joined the cowboys at his ranch near Roswell.
+In September 1875, another riding partner of Scurlock’s was killed by Indians, and Doc was so upset over the incident that he went to Chisum telling him he wanted to quit.
 But Chisum didn’t want him to leave and refused to pay him.
-Scurlock; however, was determined and took his payment from Chisum via three horses, two saddles, and a rifle.
+Scurlock, however, was determined and took his payment from Chisum via three horses, two saddles, and a rifle.
 Wanted for the thievery, he fled to Arizona with some of Chisum’s men hot on his trail.
-When the other cowboys caught up with him, however, Scurlock explained the situation and they let him go.
+When the other cowboys caught up with him, however, Scurlock explained the situation, and they let him go.

 On September 2, 1876, Scurlock accidentally shot and killed his friend, Mike G. Harkins, manager of John H. Riley’s store at Blazer’s Mill, while he was examining a pistol.

-During this time, horse and cattle rustling were rampant in Lincoln County and Scurlock served on several posses to pursue the thieves, some of which were hanged.
+During this time, horse and cattle rustling were rampant in Lincoln County, and Scurlock served on several posses to pursue the thieves, some of which were hanged.

 In January 1877, Scurlock and a neighbor, George Coe, were arrested by Lincoln County Sheriff William Brady for suspicion of harboring a murdering fugitive and member of the Jesse Evans Gang named Frank Freeman.
 For several days, Scurlock and Coe were allegedly tortured until they were released.

-Along the way, Scurlock befriended several area ranchers including John Tunstall and Dick Brewer.
+Along the way, Scurlock befriended several area ranchers, including John Tunstall and Dick Brewer.
 When Tunstall, along with a lawyer named Alexander McSween, set up a rival business to oppose the Murphy and Dolan Mercantile and Banking Company, which monopolized the trade in Lincoln County, Scurlock supported their operation, openly defying Lawrence Murphy and James Dolan.

 Murphy and Dolan; however, not wanting to lose their lucrative business monopoly, began a series of retaliation efforts.
 When John Tunstall was killed in February 1878, all-out war erupted in Lincoln County, and fighting against the monopoly was a group called the Regulators, of which Scurlock was a founding member.

-When Sheriff William Brady, a Dolan-Murphy man was replaced by John Copeland, who supported the McSween faction, Scurlock served as a deputy sheriff for a short time.
+When Sheriff William Brady, a Dolan-Murphy man, was replaced by John Copeland, who supported the McSween faction, Scurlock served as a deputy sheriff for a short time.